African American Cosmetic Surgery in Atlanta, GA

 Fullness of the face under the chin and along the jawline may be treated with facial liposuction.
 A small incision about a centimeter long is placed behind each earlobe and under the chin.
 The fat may be fibrous or thick requiring direct excision under the chin to achieve the desired look.
 Because black skin is thick, liposuction may be a viable alternative for some patients in their late forties.
 When there is a definite excess of skin, a facelift will help soften the tired look.
 To help soften a round face, a small incision can be made on the inside of the mouth and the buccal fat pads can be removed.

 Cosmetic surgery of the lip generally involves making them smaller; however, augmentation may be appropriate for some.
 Prior to reducing the lip, it is important to look at the position of the chin.
 If the chin is weak, the lips may appear too overpowering.
 However, with a balanced chin, the lips may look appropriate.
 If the lips are too large, a reduction can be performed by removing a portion of the lip.
 The incision is in the inside of the lip and is generally not visible after healing is complete.
 Patients may experience tightness of the lip area for four to six weeks after the procedure.
+The Maloney Center for Facial Plastic Surgery has the best cosmetic surgeons in Atlanta (ATL) for black or dark skin.

-Candidates for African American Cosmetic Surgery
+Candidates for African American Plastic Surgery

 The best way to find out if you are a candidate for African American cosmetic surgery is to meet with Dr. Maloney for a consultation.
 Dr. Maloney can help you decide if cosmetic surgery is right for you.
 Before and after pictures can also help demonstrate possible effects and the surgeon’s technique.